The New Jersey Senate Judiciary Committee held an oversight hearing on the nuances of the adult-use cannabis market and medical cannabis.

 He added they are developing “equity scorecards” for the industry.

-Regarding the adult-use licenses awarded, McWhite said 37 are self-identified as Black-owned while 13 are Hispanic-owned.
+McWhite said 37 self-identified as Black-owned while 13 are Hispanic-owned regarding the adult-use licenses awarded.
 He noted there are working on securing locations and municipal approval.
-Of the 2019 license winners, four are Blacked owned companies while three are Hispanic-owned McWhite said.
+Four are Blacked-owned companies.
+Three are Hispanic-owned from the 2019 license winner pool McWhite said.

 “Has there been any submission for the clinical registration permits?
 When will they be issued?”
 Stack asked.